midhun-pk/authentication-system/README.md

 ng serve
 ```

-The above command serves the app that listens to localhost:4200
+The above command starts a server at localhost:4200

 ### Building